 Art is part of the cultural thread that ties generations of citizens together, creating opportunities for expression, reflection, participation, understanding, and education.
 Art in public places draws people together, creates vibrant neighborhoods, and stimulates thought and engagement.
 Public arts enhance the built and natural environments that are unique to Maple Valley.
 Expanding the public’s awareness of and experience with the arts is vital to preserving our cultural heritage, improving contemporary life, enhancing the community’s identity, and supporting the growth of the local economy.

-Applications may be picked up at City Hall, 22017 SE Wax Road, Suite 200, or accessed through the City's website at www.maplevalleywa.gov.
-Click on City Government; Citizen, Boards, Commissions and Committees; Position Openings.
+Applications may be accessed through the City’s website at www.maplevalleywa.gov.
+Click on City Government, then click on Citizen Boards, Commissions and Committees, then click on Position Openings.

 Please direct questions to Dorothy Stickney at (425) 413-8800.